ReactiveSets/toubkal/README.md

 ### Documentation

-This readme provides an introduction to Connected Sets.
+This readme provides an introduction to Toubkal.

 The bulk of the documentation is currently embedded in the code of ```lib/pipelet.js``` and other sources for the core as well as individual pipelets' sources.